lostmygithubaccount/azureml/docs/_build/html/_sources/overview/installation.rst.txt

 Installation
 ============

 You can install *azureml* on Linux, MacOS, and Windows for several interfaces.
+The CLI is recommended for getting started.

 CLI
 ---